 As promised, the family was waiting for me.
 When I opened the trunk, Mom began to cry and shake.
 She was going through each of the items in the truck and calling the boys over to get them to help carry everything.
 I reassured her that there was plenty more and I would come back each day with deliveries.
 Her appreciation was enough to let me know that this had indeed been the reason that I listened to my innate that day.

-The outpouring from the local neighborhoods including Kirkwood, Oakhurst, Decatur and Grant Park, friends from Coweta County and the Trinity Anglican Mission Church, two of Atlanta’s government officials, Valencia Hudson and Natalyn Archibong, as well as the participants of Café of Life Chiropractic Center were so generous in their giving.
-I was able to compile a notebook with names of an Uber Driver who was willing to donate their time and drive the family around, owners of shelters in the area and names and addresses of local food banks.
+The outpouring from the local neighborhoods including Kirkwood, Oakhurst, Decatur, and Grant Park, friends from Coweta County and the Trinity Anglican Mission Church, two of Atlanta’s government officials, Valencia Hudson and Natalyn Archibong, as well as the participants of Café of Life Chiropractic Center were so generous in their giving.
+I was able to compile a notebook with names of helpful people.
+An Uber Driver who was willing to donate his time and drive the family around.
+Owners of shelters in the area.
+And names and addresses of local food banks.
 Business owners asked what the parent’s skills were and offered them work opportunities.
-On what I thought was our last meet-up, I handed the family this notebook, calling it their lifeline, and told them that all the connections inside of it would get them back on track.
+On what I thought was our last meet-up, I handed the family this notebook, calling it their lifeline.
+I told them that all the connections inside of it would get them back on track.
 I gave them my number and some cash and asked them to be in touch.

-At this point, I started to consider being smarter with how the money was spent and began calling Airbnb’s, apartments, home rentals all to no avail.
+At this point, I started to consider being smarter with how the money was spent.
+I began calling Airbnb’s, apartments, home rentals – all to no avail.
 The rigid procedures of these establishments required background checks and proof of income from both Mom and Dad.
 Calls went out to friends and the search began.
 The next few months brought strenuous ups and downs.
-The family was moved into a hotel that was able to be paid for weekly, but with no home options on the horizon, our budget was draining, and the family was losing trust in me.
+The family was moved into a hotel that was able to be paid for weekly.
+But with no home options on the horizon, our budget was draining, and the family was losing trust in me.

 Finally, on December 23rd, we got our break.
 Another neighbor had also begun to collect funds and was also calling around to find housing.
-The day before Christmas Eve, with so many people’s hands and hearts combined, we moved these six beautiful people into a three-bedroom duplex with six months’ rent paid for upfront, and the other six months available to them.
-I picked up a girlfriend’s box truck and drove around picking up furniture from the community until the house was completely furnished, a proper bed for each person, curtains, carpets, cleaning supplies, kitchen supplies, groceries, toys and clothes.
+It was the day before Christmas Eve.
+With so many people’s hands and hearts combined, we moved these six beautiful people into a three-bedroom duplex.
+Six months’ rent was paid for upfront, and the other six months available to them.
+I picked up a girlfriend’s box truck and drove around picking up furniture from the community.
+Soon the house was completely furnished.
+There was a proper bed for each person, curtains, carpets, cleaning supplies, kitchen supplies, groceries, toys, and clothes.
 They even had a secret Santa wish list fulfilled to put up by their tree on Christmas morning.
 It was an unforgettable day.

 The family and I were invited by Life University’s Chancellor, Dr. Guy Riekeman, to tell our story at The Rubicon Conference in Atlanta, GA.
-At the closing of the conference, the four boys passed out heart shaped stones to each attendee, asking them to hold the stone daily as a reminder to be grateful.
+At the closing of the conference, the four boys passed out heart shaped stones to each attendee.
+They asked them to hold the stone daily as a reminder to be grateful.